keen/slate_algolia/README.md

 ```ssh
 bundle install
 ```

+## Configuration

-The most simple way to activate this is to add this code to your `config.rb`:
+The most simple way to activate the extension is to add this code to your `config.rb`:

 ```ruby
 activate :slate_algolia do |options|